 1.3 Other temperature records

-The most low temperature in the atmosphere (-143 ° С) was recorded at an altitude of 80 - 96 km during the night observation of clouds over Kronogard, Sweden, from July 27 to August 7, 1963;
+The most low temperature in the atmosphere (-143 °C) was recorded at an altitude of 80 - 96 km during a night observation of clouds over Kronogard, Sweden, from July 27 to August 7, 1963;

-Lowest Medium annual temperature registered in 1958 in Antarctica, near the South Pole (-57.8 ° С);
+Lowest average annual temperature registered in 1958 in Antarctica, near the South Pole (-57.8 °C);

-The lowest mean monthly air temperature (-75.3 ° С) was recorded at Vostok station, Antarctica in August 1987;
+The lowest average monthly air temperature (-75.3 °C) was recorded at Vostok station, Antarctica in August 1987;

-The highest average annual temperature amplitude is observed in Verkhoyansk, Russia and is 61.9 ° С, the absolute amplitude in this place is 107.1 ° С;
+The largest average annual temperature amplitude is observed in Verkhoyansk, Russia and is 61.9 °C, the absolute amplitude in this place is 107.1 °C;

-In 2 minutes at 27.2 ° C. In Spearfish, South Dakota, on January 22, 1943 at 7:30 AM the temperature was -20 ° C, and in just 2 minutes the temperature rose to +7.2 ° C!
-So sharp warming was caused by a sudden warm wind- Chinook;
+In 2 minutes at 27.2 °C. In Spearfish, South Dakota, on January 22, 1943 at 7:30 am the temperature was -20 °C, and just 2 minutes later the temperature rose to +7.2 °C!
+So sudden warming was caused by a sudden warm wind– Chinook;

 The most intense cold snaps: